SpencerCornish/ESOF-423-Belgrade-Senior-Center/README.md

 ## Setting up Automated Weekly Build and Test

 The automated build system is run on **Travis CI**.
-All commits get tested, and the suite runs against master once a day. this is configured in the `.travis.yml` file in the root of the repository.
+All commits get tested, and the suite runs against master once a day.
+This is configured in the `.travis.yml` file in the root of the repository.

 ## Releasing New Versions